 - Discriminatory acts can have serious impacts such as a physician who spends less time with a member of a racialized minority group or dismisses or misinterprets the seriousness of their symptoms and refuses due care.
 This act of discrimination may or may not be intentional, but the consequences can be serious.

 - Discriminatory practices are commonly found in employment settings.
 It may start with the preference for selecting candidates from the privileged groups for jobs, so fewer members of racialized minorities are called in for interviews.
 During the interview, discrimination is evident in behaviours such as spending less time on the interview processes and showing signs of discomfort or a lack of interest.
-Also, the racialized minority candidate may be offered a lower start-up salary.
+Also, the racialized minority candidate is likely to be offered a lower start-up salary, contributing to pay gap discrepancies which combines with accumulated wealth disparities to maintain White supremacy.
 Discrimination may continue in the form of biased performance evaluations and not offering promotion despite one’s credentials.
 This highlights the importance of power differentials between groups.
 In other words, negative evaluations of others happen when one group is able to act on their negative stereotypes and prejudice towards another group.

 - The result is a “vertical mosaic” whereby at the top jobs in most organizations, we see individuals from the privileged group, notably from White-European background.
 At the bottom of the employment hierarchy; the low paying manual labor jobs such as cleaning and dish washing, we see an overrepresentation of racialized minority groups.
 This leads to economic disparity.
 For example, in 2016, more Black Canadians were unemployed compared to Canadians who were not visible minorities (12.5% vs. 7.3%).
 Also, the average income of Black Canadians was significantly lower than average income of Canadians who were not visible minorities ($35,310 vs. $50,225).